westurner/westurner.github.io/_sources/2015/03/02/documentation.txt

           to the given ``#anchor``;
           and that link is not displayed,
           **scroll** the sidebar navbar
-          so that the heading is displayed
-          (with a few at the top, for context).
+          so that the given navbar link is displayed (with a few at the top, for context).

           .. code:: javascript